-These classifications are based upon different levels of expertise, and this patent tells us that it is ranking pages on the basis of authority too, but says nothing about trustworthiness, so it isn’t ranking sites completely on the basis of E-A-T. This process captures two aspects of E-A-T, so it can fulfill part of the aim of the Quality Raters Guidelines by allowing human evaluators to have sites that rank well exhibiting high levels of authority and expertise.
+These classifications are based upon different levels of expertise, and this patent tells us that it is ranking pages based on authority too, but says nothing about trustworthiness, so it isn’t ranking sites completely based on E-A-T. This process captures two aspects of E-A-T, so it can fulfill part of the aim of the Quality Raters Guidelines by allowing human evaluators to have sites that rank well exhibiting high levels of authority and expertise.

 Also, if this process limits the number of sites that Google has to return search results from based upon which knowledge domain they might be in, it does mean that Google is searching through fewer sites to return results than Google’s entire index of the web.
 Let’s look at the process behind this patent application in a little more depth.

 It classifies many websites into particular knowledge domains and it tries to find different levels of sites within those particular knowledge domains:

 - Receiving representations of websites and quality scores that represent quality measures of sites relative to other sites

 - Classifying as first websites each sites having quality scores below a first threshold, at least one of the number of sites having a quality score below the first threshold

 - Classifying as second websites each of the sites having quality scores above a second threshold greater than the first threshold, at least one of the number of websites having a quality score greater than the first threshold